ME-ICA/tedana/docs/outputs.rst

 monoexponential decay model, based on the T2* and S0 maps.

 The first plot is the mean RMSE brain plot, which shows the mean RMSE over time for each voxel in the brain.
+This plot is limited from the 2nd percentile to the 98th percentile.

 The second plot is a time series of RMSE values across the brain, over time.
-This plot includes the median RMSE time series, along with an error band representing the 25th and 75th percentiles, and dotted lines indicating the minimum and maximum RMSE values.
+This plot includes the median RMSE time series, along with an error band representing the 25th and 75th percentiles, and dotted lines indicating the 2nd and 98th percentile RMSE values.

 .. image:: /_static/rmse_plots.png
   :align: center